Same-sex marriages (SSM), civil unions, etc.

 Same-sex marriage (SSM) in large English-speaking countries:

-In 2014-MAY, when this essay was last updated, marriage for same-sex couples had been legalized in 17 countries, including many English speaking countries: Canada, England, New Zealand, Scotland, and Wales.
-In the United States, they could also marry in 17 states, the District of Columbia, and within 8 Native reservations.
+By the end of 2014, marriage for same-sex couples had been legalized in 17 countries, including most of the large English speaking countries: Canada, England, New Zealand, Scotland, and Wales.
+In the United States, they could also marry in 36 states, the District of Columbia, and within 8 Native reservations.

 The holdouts were three countries, all democracies, where the public is strongly in favor of same-sex marriage and thus marriage equality appears inevitable: Australia, Ireland, and Northern Ireland.